 We can provide therapies such as Psychiatry, Clinical Psychology, Integrative Psychotherapy, Family Therapy, Dietetic input, Psycho-education and Motivational Enhancement Therapy.
 Meal Support and Meal Plans are provided as well.

 The team are often called the Multi-Disciplinary Team or MDT, and the team is led by the Ellern Mede Psychiatrist.
 Every programme is tailored for your needs.

 What reasons could there be for not being accepted for an Outpatient Eating Disorder Programme?

-If you are so physically affected by an eating disorder that you need urgent care of the type only possible as an Inpatient, you would not be well served by any Outpatient Eating Disorder Programme.
-This is the reason for our very careful triage of your medical information prior to accepting your case.
+If you are so physically affected by an eating disorder that you need urgent care of the type only possible as an Inpatient, we will be unable to offer an Outpatient Eating Disorder Programme.
+This is the reason for our risk assessment prior to accepting your case.

-If an Ellern Mede consultant psychiatrist believes you are ‘red’ in a Junior or Adult MARSIPAN assessment, they will advise you that you need more intensive care and will signpost you to wherever you may be able to find this, usually through your NHS or Private GP.
+If an Ellern Mede consultant psychiatrist believes you are ‘red’ in a Junior or Adult MARSIPAN assessment, they will advise you that you need more intensive care and will signpost you to an NHS crisis pathway.

 Why can’t I be fast-accessed to an Ellern Mede inpatient bed?